neuralvis/elpa-mirror/stable-melpa/geolocation-readme.txt

   receives an alist with the same format as `geolocation-location.'

-- `geolocation-scan-wifi' which scans asynchronously for nearby wifi access points using available system utilites, and invokes a callback with the wifi data.
+- `geolocation-scan-wifi' which scans asynchronously for nearby wifi access points using available system utilities, and invokes a callback with the wifi data.
 The callback receives a list of alists containing:
   - `bssid' - mac address that uniquely identifies the AP
   - `signal' - relative signal strength, or RSSI